-And following a few tweaks to some equipment, (like the addition of a SeaSure sail feeder, a decent Cunningham tackle, a way to lash up the mast tiller while sail lowering, and a 1.75m tiller extension for each side), everything now seems to work well.
+And following a few tweaks to some equipment, (like the addition of a SeaSure sail feeder, a decent Cunningham tackle, a way to lash up the mast tiller while sail lowering, and a 2m tiller extension for each side), everything now seems to work well.
 So far, the only thing I want to change is the access to the aft storage space.
-As up forward, going down through the deck is easier than through the bulkhead, but as the after deck has the tiller on the centerline, separate access is needed from each side, either through some hinged arrangement or two separate hatches, so this will be studied over the winter months.
+As for the forward access, going down through the deck is easier than through the bulkhead, but as the after deck has the tiller on the centerline, separate access is needed from each side, either through some hinged arrangement or two separate hatches, so this will be studied over the winter months.

 So while we wait for more wind, the 2 videos here at least show how responsive the boat is and easy to maneuver, while the short one was taken in an attempt to illustrate the relatively low leeway resulting from the unique ama shape and built-in toe-in.

 mike, Aug 2014